Q: What are the Admission Requirements for the Foundation Course?

 Q: What are the assessment procedures for the Certificate and Diploma?

 A: You need 120 credits to gain your Certificate.
 20 credits are allocated on the completion of each of the three Foundation Course modules and 60 credits are awarded when you have passed the Certificate Interpretation exam.
 You need 360 credits altogether to gain your Diploma: 120 credits for the Certificate, 120 credits for the completion of Diploma Level One and 120 credits for the completion of Diploma Level Two.
-Visit the Exam page for further information.
+Visit the Examinations page for further information.

 A: You can enrol online using our secure server.
-You can also download the classes programme and enrolment form from the Brochures and Bookings page.

 Q. Will I need to buy an astrological software package for your courses?